-If you are registered with a doctor at East Calder Medical Practice and you will be 65 or over before March 31st 2017, or if you suffer from Asthma, Diabetes, Stroke, Heart trouble, Kidney Disease, Liver Disease, or you are Immuno-suppressed or Pregnant, you are encouraged to attend one of our clinics for flu vaccination.
+If you are registered with a doctor at East Calder Medical Practice and you will be 65 or over before 31st March 2020, or if you suffer from Asthma, Diabetes, Stroke, Heart Trouble, Kidney or Liver disease, or if you are immuno-suppressed or pregnant, you are encouraged to attend one of our flu vaccination clinics.

-No appointment is necessary, just come along between the times stated.
+No appointment necessary, just come along between the times above.

-We will soon be sending appointment reminders by text message.
+We are now sending appointment reminders by text message.
 Please ensure your mobile number is up to date.
 Please let reception staff know if you do not wish to receive reminders from the practice.

 CHANGES TO APPOINTMENT BOOKING PROCESS

-We are reducing the timescale for booking ahead to see a doctor.
-Nurse appointments will remain unchanged.
+We have reduced the timescale for booking ahead to see a doctor.
+Nurse appointments remain unchanged.

-We are consistently losing around 30 appointments per week because patients book then fail to keep the appointment.
-An audit of these lost appointments reveals that more than ¾ of them have been booked more than 2 weeks in advance.
-By reducing the number of wasted slots we expect to be able to offer more routine appointments.
+We were consistently losing around 30 appointments per week because patients booked then failed to keep the appointment.
+An audit of these lost appointments revealed that more than ¾ of them had been booked more than 2 weeks in advance.
+By reducing the number of wasted slots we are able to offer more routine appointments.

 If a doctor asks you to return in 3-4 weeks you should contact us 2 weeks before you want to be seen.